redewiedergabe/corpus/resources/docs/additional_data.md

 - work in progress!!!

 The following statistics are for the additional corpora of the "Redewiedergabe" corpus which will be added soon.
-The additional materials contain: (1) single annotated samples, (2a) fully annotated narratives, (2b) fully annotated non-fictional articles, (3) additional corpus indirect, (4) additional corpus free indirect
+The additional materials contain: (1) single annotated samples, (2a) completely annotated narratives, (2b) completely annotated non-fictional articles, (3) additional corpus indirect, (4) additional corpus free indirect

 FÜR JEDES KORPUS EIGENE UNTERSEITE